 Choosing the right arrow shaft is crucial for achieving a good performance.
 Understanding the different types of shafts and their impact on arrow flight can significantly enhance your accuracy and consistency.
 This article explores the key characteristics of parallel, tapered, and barrelled shafts and explains how to determine the correct spine for your setup.

 Parallel shafts are the type most commonly used for beginners because they are inexpensive to make and are generally a good quality, affordable item.
-Parallel shafts have more mass at the front and rear than other tapered or barrelled shafts which mean that they have more inertia at the ends – particularly the rear – causing the arrow to flex more and potentially decreasing clearance for finger shooting.
+Parallel shafts have more mass at the front and rear than tapered or barrelled shafts, which mean that they have more inertia at the ends – particularly the rear.
+This can cause the arrow to flex more and potentially reduce finger clearance on release.

 Examples of parallel shaft arrows include: Avalon Carbon Hybrids (pictured) and Easton X10 Parallel Pros.

-A tapered shaft is thinner at the back resulting in reduced drag and a greater front of centre, resulting in a more forgiving release.
-A by-product of the tapering is a reduction in arrow weight which in turn increases speed.
+A tapered shaft is thinner at the back, resulting in reduced drag and a greater front of centre, providing a more forgiving release.
+A by-product of the tapering is a reduction in arrow weight, which increases speed.

-Examples of tapered shaft arrows include: Easton ProTour and Pandarus Elite CA-320 arrows (pictured).
+Examples of tapered shaft arrows include: Easton ProTour (pictured) and Pandarus Elite CA-320 arrows.

-As good as a tapered shaft is for finger shooting, the barrelled shaft offers even greater advantages.
-Not only do you get all of the advantages of a tapered shaft but, by shifting the shaft balance forward front of centre, it allows for improved wind performance.
+Not only do you get all of the advantages of a tapered shaft but because barrelled shafts have shifted the shaft balance towards the point of the arrow, they allow for improved wind performance.

 Examples of barrelled shaft arrows include: Easton A/C/Es (pictured) and many wooden arrows.